zay65/zay65/README.md

 <h2> Hello there!
-I'm Zayvion K. Smith, an IT Professional with 2 years of experience handling hardware and software issues.
+I'm Zayvion K. Smith, an IT Professional with over 2 years of homelab and related tech support experience (school-based IT work, certifications, and strong customer service with technical aptitude), handling hardware and software issues.

   I strive to provide quality assurance, maintain client uptime & satisfaction, and mitigate downtime in a Service Desk / IT Support role.</h2>